-CAUTION: Do not mount the sensor in line with or near water intake or discharge openings or behind strakes, fittings, or hull irregularities that will disturb the water flow.
+CAUTION: Do not mount near water intake or discharge openings or behind strakes, fittings, or hull irregularities that will disturb the water flow.

-CAUTION: Do not mount the sensor directly ahead of a depth transducer, since turbulence generated by the housing will adversely affect the depth transducer's performance, especially at high speeds.
+CAUTION: Never mount the sensor directly ahead of a depth transducer, since turbulence generated by the housing will adversely affect the depth transducer's performance, especially at high speeds.
 Mount side-by-side.